sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 ]
 ```

-When referencing these parameters, you can use the `Reference` property to refer to the parameter's value:
+When referencing these parameters, you can just refer to the parameter and it will be replaced with a parameter reference expression:

 ```csharp
 Parameter version = StringParameter("version", ".NET version", allowedValues: new[] { "5.0.100", "5.0.102" });